How Seed Hardness Shapes Beak Angles Over Time

 and whether force converges or disperses,

-the same seed
+the same seed produces different outcomes.

-Angles are not designed; they remain
+Angles are not designed.

-is not a predetermined solution.
+The angle of a beak is not a predetermined solution.

-Forms that were not completely destroyed
+Forms that were not completely destroyed amid repeated failure

 carry forward into the next generation.

-but the structure that did not collapse.
+It is the structure that did not collapse.

-Beak change is not rapid adaptation, but accumulated stability
+Beak change is not rapid adaptation.

-Beaks are covered in keratin,
+Beaks are covered in keratin.

-This property shows that beak form
+This shows that beak form

-is not the result of a single event,
+is not the result of a single event.

-but an average shaped
+It is an average shaped

 across multiple seasons.